 Diagnostic tests that may be recommended in order to pinpoint the condition you are suffering from and to determine which nerves are affected may include:

 - Electromyography (EMG)

 Nerve-related tests are used to measure the electrical nerve impulses in the body and to create images that allow your doctor to evaluate any nerve root compression and other spinal conditions.

 What does pinched nerve treatment involve?

-Often times, our New Jersey spine doctors will advise conservative treatment methods for a pinched nerve, because in many cases, conservative treatment may prove effective at improving symptoms.
-Treatment options depend on each patient’s needs and symptoms, and may involve:
+Often times, our New Jersey spine doctors will advise conservative treatment methods for a pinched nerve in the back or neck, because in many cases, conservative treatment may prove effective at improving symptoms.
+Pinched nerve treatment options depend on each patient’s needs and symptoms, and may involve:

 - Avoiding painful positions and activities that cause pain

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain